hplgit/pysketcher/README.md

 object-oriented programming for the book
 *A Primer on Scientific Programming With Python*, but the tool quickly became so useful for the author that it was further developed and heavily used for creating figures in other documents.
+It has now been picked up by Richard Vodden, made a touch more pythonic, and compatible with later Python versions.